salesforcecli/plugin-data/messages/importApi.md

 Data plan file %s did not validate against the schema.

-# dataPlanValidationErrorAction1
+# dataPlanValidationErrorActions

-Did you run the "<%= config.bin %> data export tree" command with the --plan flag?
+- Did you run the "<%= config.bin %> data export tree" command with the --plan flag?

-# dataPlanValidationErrorAction2

-Make sure you're importing a plan definition file.
+- Make sure you're importing a plan definition file.

-# dataPlanValidationErrorAction3

-Get help with the import plan schema by running "<%= config.bin %> data import tree --config-help".
+- Get help with the import plan schema by running "<%= config.bin %> data import tree --config-help".
   %s

 # FlsError